-In 1861, the Civil War began and Maury, now age 55, resigned his naval commission: his home state of Virginia, as part of the Confederacy, was at war with the Union states.
+In 1861, the Civil War began and Maury, now age 55, resigned his naval commission: his home state of Virginia, part of the Confederacy, was at war with the Union states.
 He resigned with a heavy heart, because he did not want the United States to break in two.
-Maury did not support the legal abolition of slavery, but he also thought that it would be good if there was no more slavery in America.
+However, he did not support the legal abolition of slavery.

 Maury returned to the South, but spent much of the war overseas in the United Kingdom.

-Maury’s contribution to the Confederacy cost the Union more warships than any other cause.
+Maury’s work for the Confederacy cost the Union more warships than any other factor.
 He designed what he called an electric torpedo – we would call it an electrically detonated mine.
 During General Grant’s siege of Richmond, Virginia, Maury’s mines prevented the Union Navy taking any part in the action.